 So what microphones are used in the Joe Rogan Experience Podcast?
 The microphones used in the Joe Rogan Experience podcast are multiple models of the Shure SM7B.
 The Shure SM7B is a dynamic moving coil microphone with a cardioid polar pattern.

-The Shure SM7B (link to check the price on Amazon) is a popular mic in the broadcasting world for good reason!
+The Shure SM7B (link to check the price on Amazon) is a popular mic in the broadcasting world for a good reason!
 Let's discuss the SM7B and its role in the JRE podcast in this article!

 The Shure SM7B is also featured in the following My New Microphone articles: